-Erica Vandiford Referral Coordinator

-Tonya Mercer Referral Coordinator

-same day referral or to see the specialist within 24 hours.
+Erica Vandiford and Tonya Mercer processed 10,884 referrals to area specialists and of those referrals, 830 were requested as urgent, requiring Erica and Tonya to have either a same day referral or to see the specialist within 24 hours.
 These numbers reflect a nine percent increase in requests submitted over last year.

 Lab and X-Ray